 - 1/2 cup Red Wine

 - 1 Cinnamon Stick

 Add the cherries, vodka, cinnamon, and cloves into a jar or bottle.

-Cover one time per month shakes well to ensure that all the hooch gets into contact with all the cherries and spices.
+Cover one time per month and shake well to ensure that all the hooch contact all the cherries and spices.

-When the cherries without color and the vodka has turned red, it is time to make your syrup.
-Bring the sugar and water to boil on the stove, then turn off the heat, cover, and allow it to cool completely.
+When the cherries are without color, and the vodka has turned red, it is time to make your syrup.
+Bring the sugar and water to a boil on the stove, then turn off the heat, cover, and allow it to cool completely.
 Strain the vodka into a mixing bowl, and set the cherries aside for later use.
 Put the cinnamon and cloves in the trash.

 Add the syrup and half a cup of red wine.
 Mix well.

 Split the spent cherries between two bottles, and pour the liquid on top.
 Add the liqueur.
 Close the bottle and allow the liqueur to age for one to three months before drinking.